 Border Patrol Apprehends Convicted Sex Offender

-CALEXICO, Calif. – U.S. Border Patrol agents assigned to the El Centro Sector arrested a previously deported sex offender Monday afternoon.
+CALEXICO, Calif. – U.S. Border Patrol agents assigned to the El Centro Sector arrested a man convicted of a sexual offense on Friday evening.

-In fiscal year 2020, El Centro Sector Border Patrol agents have arrested and removed 20 individuals either convicted or wanted on sexual assault charges after they entered the United States illegally.
+In fiscal year 2020, El Centro Sector Border Patrol agents have arrested and removed 28 individuals either convicted or wanted on sexual offense charges after they entered the United States illegally.